tomay3000/wxImagePanel/README.md

 # wxImagePanel
-wxImagePanel is a wxPanel derived class with an embeded wxImage to display bitmaps in its client area.
+wxImagePanel is a wxPanel derived class with an embedded wxImage to display bitmaps in its client area.